 TO BE CONCLUDED

 The 1982 San Marino Grand Prix will go down in history as peak FISA-FOCA war.
 As a FOCA representative and a Formula 1 promoter, Bernie Ecclestone can’t afford to boycott races anymore.
 How does one make money then?
 The FOCA teams know that they defend a lost cause.
-Slowly, they sign deals with turbocharged engine manufacturer wizards: Brabham-BMW, Lotus-Renault, Williams-Honda, McLaren-Porsche, etc.
+Slowly, they sign deals with turbocharged engine manufacturer wizards: Brabham with BMW, Lotus with Renault, Williams with Honda, McLaren with Porsche.

-And five difficult years later, in 1983, Balestre can finally outlaw skirts and ground effect vehicles.
+And five painful years later, in 1983, Balestre finally outlaws skirts and ground effect vehicles.
 But behind the scenes, the FOCA is the real winner here.
 In sporting terms, British teams win all the titles from 1984 to 1998.
 And on the economic front, prize money still goes up.
 When the Concorde Agreement is renewed, in 1987, the FOCA closes down.
 It is replaced by a new body, the FOM, which is ran by… Bernie Ecclestone, of course.